St. Mary's Hospital (Richmond): History

 Under the guidance of the Sisters of Bon Secours, St. Mary's opened its doors in 1966.
 Over the years, the hospital expanded to help serve the community, growing from an initial size of 169 beds and only 250 employees.
-Today, St. Mary's has evolved into a state-of-the-art 391-bed facility.
-The hospital continues to serve the community with the philosophy of good help to those in need, especially the poor and dying.

-Honors and awards

-St. Mary's has received a variety of awards for its quality of care.
-Highlights include being the first community hospital in Richmond to achieve Magnet Recognition by the American Nurses Credentialing Center for nursing excellence, in 2008.
-St. Mary's was named a Top 50 Cardiovascular Hospital in the nation by Thomson Reuters and was recognized by HealthGrades for being ranked among the Top 5% in the nation for emergency medicine, critical care, stroke, gastrointestinal care, and prostatectomy.
-St. Mary's was also awarded the HealthGrades 2012 Patient Safety Award.

 Services

 St. Mary's offers a number of specialized services to the Richmond community.
 The hospital is accredited by The Joint Commission for having centers of excellence in heart failure, heart attack, and hip and knee joint replacement, and for its primary stroke center.
 It's also a center of excellence for surgical weight loss surgery and breast imaging.
-Additionally, St. Mary's has been designated as a Comprehensive Cancer Center by the American College of Surgeons.

 St. Mary's is well known in Richmond for its birthing center, with Style Magazine readers voting it the "Best Place in Richmond to Have a Baby."
 In addition, the hospital has introduced a Pediatric Emergency Department to better serve the community.
 In 2014, the Evelyn D. Reinhart Guest House was opened to help serve patients and caregivers who live far from the hospital.
 The Guest House was built largely thanks to donations and is located within walking distance of St. Mary's.
 Patients and caregivers who live far away from the hospital are referred and stay in this "home away from home" to help begin the healing process.